 - Correct any mistakes on your file: remove any associations with people you no longer hold accounts with, like former partners.
 Check for any inaccurate address links and dispute any other errors with lenders or the relevant reference agency.

 - Consider a "credit builder" card: if you're finding accessing credit difficult, there are a number of credit cards on the market that offer low credit limits to help people build a positive credit record.
 These usually come with high interest rates though, so you will probably want to pay the balance in full every month.

 - Monitor your credit file: you should check your file at least annually.
 Lenders will be updating your information on a monthly basis, so stay on top of it.
 Also, keep an eye out for searches and accounts you don't recognise.

 - Be patient: if you're actively managing your credit profile using an online service, don't expect your score to move as soon as you make changes.
 It may take some months before you start to see a shift in your score.

 I've never defaulted on anything but I'm still being turned down for things.
 Why?

 Make sure you check your credit file with all three CRAs.
-Mistakes can occur, sometimes with
+Mistakes can occur, sometimes with very unfortunate consequences.

 Your credit file isn't the only reason why an application might be turned down.
 Lenders may also check details on your application form against fraud databases which could lead to a request for credit being declined.